IntentArchitect/Docs/articles/getting-started/take-a-tour/take-a-tour.md

 It is worth noting that some Modules provide additional settings that a developer can configure.
 These sections can be found on the [Application Settings](#application-settings) page.

 ![Module Settings](images/application-settings-module-settings.png)
-_This example shows that the Module `Entity Key` has a `Key Type` selector which allows a developer to choose which Datatype would best represent a Primary Key for that application.
+_This example shows `Database Settings` which have been introduced by the installed modules, as an example the `Key Type` selector, which allows a developer to choose which Datatype would best represent a Primary Key for that application.
 In this case, it will be represented as a `guid`._

 ## Designers